 I hate performance affs with a fiery passion.
 They're a cheap gimmick with no redeeming value beyond a few chuckles, and negate any educational value for the round.
 I cannot emphasize enough how much I despise these things.

 I'm able to understand speed, but prefer clear articulation.

 I highly value clash and a weighing mechanism in the round, and strongly encourage analysis on arguments made.
 I work to avoid judge intervention in all cases, unless there is clear abuse of the debate format.
-Don't just give me arguments; demonstrate how they show that you win the round.
+Don't just give me arguments and expect me to do the math; demonstrate how they show that you win the round.

 I am a firm believer in traditional LD debate.
 "Progressive" styles are a bastardization of this format.
 You want to pull that stuff, go back to Policy.
 Value-criterion debate is the name of the game, along with philosophical analysis of a topic, not how a plan might be implemented.

 I am not a fan of Kritiks, but can understand that in some cases they can have legitimate uses.
 You're going to have to do some serious work if you want to try and get me to prefer the K, but it's certainly possible.